mkeretic1/tower-defense-game/README.md

 2. extract files
 3. position into project's root -> Scenes -> run FoiTD.exe
 <br>
-OR run project in Unity
+OR run the project in Unity